Metallic state in bosonic systems with continuously degenerate minima: Introduction

 where $\bs r_n$ denotes position of the $n$-th boson, $\mf{m}$ is the mass of a boson, $\frac{\kap}{\mf{m}}$ is the SOC strength, $E_\kap \equiv \frac{\kap^2}{2\mf{m}}$ is the energy scale associated with SOC, $\sig_0$ is the $2\times 2$ identity matrix, and $\bs{\sig} \equiv (\sig_x, \sig_y)$ are Pauli matrices.
 The $\sig_\mu$ matrices act on the pseudospin degree of freedom.
 Here we have shifted the single particle energies by $E_\kap$ to make the energy eigenvalues positive semi-definite.
 The SOC removes the twofold degeneracy of the single-particle spectrum (dashed curve in \fig{fig:ring-minima}), and leads to two distinct branches (solid curves in \fig{fig:ring-minima}).
 The lower branch disperses as,

 where $\bs K$ is two dimensional momentum.
-We note that the parameter $\kap$ corresponds to the radius of the \emph{ring} over which the energy is minimized (see Figs. \ref{fig:ring-minima} and \ref{fig:ring}).
+Therefore, the parameter $\kap$ corresponds to the radius of the \emph{ring} over which the energy is minimized (see Figs. \ref{fig:ring-minima} and \ref{fig:ring}).
+We note that the most general set of interactions in the density-density channel is given by $\mc H_{int} = \sum_{s_1, s_2} \int \dd{\bs r} C_{s_1,s_2} \hat n_{s_1} \hat n_{s_2}$, where $\hat n_{s}$ is the local density operator of the pseudospin species $s$, and $C$ is a the coupling matrix.
+The spin-independent interaction in \eq{eq:H} is realized in the critical sub-space of the space of couplings where all $C_{s_1,s_2} = V_0$.
 In order to explore the low energy properties of the system, we deduce an appropriate effective theory that governs the long wavelength behavior from \eq{eq:H} in \sect{sec:model}.